SalmaKAzzam/Habit-Tracker/README.md

 ## Usage

-To start the application and open the interactive main menu, run:
+To start the app and open the main menu, run:

 ```bash
 python main.py